AdamLassiter/sqlsec/README.md

 ## Column-Level Security

+### Read Security

-Each column can have its own label:
+Each column can have a read label:

 ```sql
 UPDATE sec_columns